DasAng/DasAng.github.io/content/blog/grafana_opcua.md

 Now open a browser and navigate to `http://localhost:3000` and you will be able to to see the Grafana dashboard.
 Navigate to the menu **Connection->Data sources** and you can see your newly created data source plugin displayed

 ![](/images/grafana_data_connection.png "Figure 4: Our data source plugin is displayed in the list of data sources available")

+## Conclusion

+In this part of our series, I’ve covered the various plugin types in Grafana, and how to scaffold a datasource plugin.
+Additionally, I've shown how to run Grafana locally inside a Docker container.

+This concludes part 1 of our series.
+In Part 2, I’ll guide you through the basic structure of a data source plugin.